-Instead Leonardis arrived to find a grim situation at Finster’s home in Summerville, Georgia.
+Instead, Leonardis arrived to find a grim situation at Finster’s home in Summerville, Georgia.

 “Howard said he didn’t feel well, but told me to get some food out of the ice box,” Leonardis recalls.
 “Death was hovering.
 You kind of know when someone is about to die.
 I never got to hear his thoughts on 9-11.
 He died later that night.”

-Leonardis first met Howard Finster in 1990, but had known about his work for some time before.
+Leonardis first met Howard Finster in 1990 but had known about his work for some time before.
 Working as a waiter, Leonardis says he would spend all his money on the artist’s work, buying them over the phone.
-Following that, Leonardis contacted the artist about making t-shirts, which later sold at the Whitney in New York and High Museum in Atlanta.
+Following that, Leonardis contacted the artist about making t-shirts, which were later sold at the Whitney in New York and High Museum in Atlanta.

 Following 9-11 and the trip to Georgia, Leonardis decided to move to New York.
 He says it just seemed to be the thing to do.
-After about two years, however he found himself back in Georgia and running Paradise Gardens, which is the home of many of Finster’s sculptures and the filming location for the REM video Radio Free Europe.
+After about two years, however, he found himself back in Georgia and running Paradise Gardens, which is the home of many of Finster’s sculptures and the filming location for the REM video Radio Free Europe.

 If you visit Paradise Gardens today, you will also be able to tour Finster’s home and studio.
-Now dubbed the Howard Finster Vision House, Leonardis is the homes owner and museum curator.
+Now dubbed the Howard Finster Vision House, Leonardis is the home’s owner and museum curator.
 He bought it for $1479.28 in a tax sale.

 Finster may not be as well known today if it weren’t for the album cover art, and for the ongoing efforts of David Leonardis.
-Finster was interested in the album covers because it would allow him to send his messages to millions of music lovers.
+Finster was interested in the album covers because they would allow him to send his messages to millions of music lovers.